Don't Talk (Put Your Head on My Shoulder): Arrangement

 The string voicings on "Don't Talk" are close, and he uses passing tones within diminished chords.
 When combined with the close harmonies in the lower register, this yields a rich, somber tone that meaningfully portrays the mood of the music.
 On this piece, Brian uses more violins, but the single viola takes the melodic lead.
 The low register instruments have the moving melodic line, while the violins sustains.
 He obviously wanted a certain texture and tone color, and the viola and cello brought it out."

 Recording

 Wilson recorded a piano demo of "Don't Talk" in late 1965.
 Lambert identified several differences between the final composition; the piano rendition is "faster, more rhythmic, less contemplative [and] has some additional bars between phrases ... different chord changes, in spots, and includes only the verses, with no hint of the 'listen' section at the end."
 He also noted similarities with the opening of Jan and Dean's 1964 hit "Dead Man's Curve", a song that Wilson had co-authored.
 The tape of Wilson's demo was lost and later rediscovered in the 1990s; it was then included on the 1997 box set The Pet Sounds Sessions.

-On October 13, 1965, the same day Wilson produced the backing track of "The Little Girl I Once Knew", he recorded an eight-part a cappella version of "Don't Talk" at Western Studios that was ultimately discarded.
-Two days later, on October 15, he recorded renditions of the standards "Stella by Starlight" and "How Deep Is the Ocean?" with orchestral arrangements by Dick Reynolds.
-Biographer Mark Dillon surmised that these recordings were experimental exercises in recording orchestras, and that Wilson "felt the need to hone his chops in that area" before recording "Don't Talk".